pvila89/technical-test-mid/README.md

 -   [x] Enable the ability to delete a row as shown in the example
 -   [x] Implement a feature that allows the user to resotre the initial state, meaning that all deleted rows will be recovered
 -   [x] Handle any potential errors that may occur
--   [] Implement a feature that allows the user to filter the data by country
+-   [x] Implement a feature that allows the user to filter the data by country
--   [] Avoid sorting users again the data when the user is changing filter by country
--   [] Avoid sorting users again the data when the user is changing filter by country
+-   [x] Avoid sorting users again the data when the user is changing filter by country
--   [] Sort by clicking on the column header
+-   [x] Sort by clicking on the column header